 Landscape Character Unit 4: Tucker Beach Visibility/prominence The containment of the hill slopes to the south means that visibility is limited to the Shotover corridor, the river terraces to the south, and the upper reaches of Fitzpatrick Basin / Dalefield.
-The lower lying central and northern portions of the unit are not prominent within the wider basin landscape.
+The lower lying central and northern portions of the unit and the flat terraces of the western portion of the unit are not prominent within the wider basin landscape.
 The elevated hill slopes along the south edge of the unit are locally prominent.
 Views The unit affords attractive mid-range views along the river, and to the wider ONL mountain and hill context.
 Enclosure/openness A varying sense of openness within the unit as a consequence of vegetation patterns.
 Overall, the large-scale landforms framing the local area (particularly to the south) contribute a sense of containment.
 Complexity Steep slopes and plantings provide localised complexity in places.
 Coherence A relatively low level of coherence as a consequence of varying landform and vegetation patterns.
 Naturalness A moderate sense of naturalness throughout the western end of the unit as a consequence of the limited level of built development, its proximity to the Shotover and its position adjacent an undeveloped ONL area.
 The central and eastern end of the unit is considerably more developed and therefore has a lower perception of naturalness.
 Reinforced by the close proximity of Quail Rise.
-Sense of Place Generally the unit reads as a part of the Shotover River margins with a clearly legible patterning of decreasing development as one moves westwards away from Quail Rise.
-Potential landscape issues and constraints associated with additional development Relatively open, exposed and undeveloped nature of the western portion of the unit, within an extremely high value landscape context dominated by ONLs and including a substantial DoC Reserve, makes it highly sensitive to landscape change.
+Sense of Place Generally the unit reads as being close to but sitting above a part of the Shotover River margins with a continuous sleeve of rural living clearly legible patterning of decreasing development as one moves westwards away from Quail Rise.
+Potential landscape issues and constraints associated with additional development Relatively open, exposed and undeveloped nature of the western portion of the unit, adjacent to within an extremely high value landscape context dominated by ONLs and including a some substantial DoC Reserve, means that any landscape change must be appropriately designed makes it highly sensitive to landscape change.
 Absence of defensible boundaries to existing rural residential and urban zones in the vicinity, make the central and eastern portions of the unit in particular, vulnerable to development creep.
 Visibility of the development throughout the elevated slopes along the southern edge of the unit.
 Potential landscape opportunities and benefits associated with additional development Close proximity to Queenstown.
 Relatively contained nature of location.
 Riparian restoration potential.
 Potential for integration of walkways/cycleways etc. associated with riverscape.
 Integration of defensible edges with additional subdivision.
 Integrating effect of existing development context throughout eastern end of the unit in particular.
-Easy topography along central and northern portion of the unit.
+Easy topography along central, western and northern portion of the unit.
 Close proximity of urban infrastructure.